lucydot/SingingMaterials-Workshop/data/MD/README.md

 ### Thermodynamic quantities
 This contains temperature, energy, potential energy, pressure and lattice constants.
 They are sampled at a specified frequency (there isn't one for every MD step).

+### Other datasets
+I think it would be nice to compare MD trajectories for a variety of materials and structural processed (phase transitions, melting etc).
+To generate other datasets I suggest we use MACE-MP-O foundational MLIP and ASE.